MathieuKolodziejski/tryhackme-ctfs/thm-ctf-easyctf.md

 When accessing the page, it's a CMS `CMS Made Simple` and the version is 2.2.8.

-When looking for an exploit on this version I found the answer for the next question.
+When looking for an exploit on this version, I found the answer for the next question.

 What's the CVE you're using against the application?
 **CVE-2019-9053**